Oh God, This Sounds Like An Infomercial.:

 We’ve also told you that the slow-carb diets are the ones that pay the greatest returns over time, too.

 And we’ve also recruited cast-iron triathletes and anorexic movie-stars to help convince you that you cannot out-exercise bad nutrition.

 Well, the Danes came up with a neat footer to the one that says you can exercise too much,

 And somehow, it says you may need less exercise than you ever thought…

-Exercise Vs. Metabolism: FIGHT!
+Exercise Vs. Metabolism For Fat Loss: FIGHT!

 So our odd-but-happy friends in extreme northern Europe decided to test Exercise vs. Metabolism with a normal diet.
 And they put 64 chubby-yet-healthy people through an exercise program with nutrition-monitoring to see how much weight & fat they lost.

 -But with one interesting catch: There were no restrictions other than strict reporting & doing the exercise.
 Because they wanted the most real-life data they could get.